MaxLeap/Docs/en/Android/Guide/Analytics.md

 	}
 	```

 * If users go back to the app within a certain time after they left the app, it will be considered as resuming session.
-The time range can be defined (specified in seconds) by adding following code in `onCreate()` of Main Activity:
+The time range can be defined (specified in seconds) by adding following code in `onCreate()` in Main Activity:
 	```java
 	LCAnalytics.setSessionContinueSecond(30)
 	```
 * If a user leaves your application and returns after a certain time, then it counts as a new start and the old session is over.

-## Customized Page
+## Page Customization

 Page is the interface visited by users.
 Page can take records of Visit Times, Total Occurrences, Screen Flow, etc.

-###Filed Description
+###Property Description

-Filed Name|Type|Description
+Property Name|Type|Description
 ---|---|---|---
 pageName|String|User-defined name of the page